 Enter the amount you would like to earn in the “Starting” field on the bid form.
-Your fees will automatically be calculated so you can see your Starting Total Bid, which is the amount the customer will see and the bid price you should reference in all communication (to enter a total bid amount with fees already included, uncheck the “Add uShip fee” box on the bid form).
+Your fees will automatically be calculated so you can see your Starting Total Bid, which is the amount the customer will see and the bid price you should reference in all communication (to enter a bid amount without fees already included, uncheck the “Add uShip fee” box on the bid form).

 You can also place an optional Lowest Bid to automatically underbid other transporters until this price is reached.
 This will also lower your price if a customer declines a bid and is a great way to bid competitively when you’re on the road.

-Why should I set a Lowest Bid?
+Why should I set a Lowest Quote?

 - Save time - No need to micromanage each listing.

-How does a Lowest Bid work?
+How does a Lowest Quote work?

 This helped you two ways: